Tams3d/T3D-GN-Presets/README.md

 - Updates will be provided frequently as-soon-as-possible for free

 ## Licencing & Files
-# Licence
+  ### Licence

   The Node-groups and the addon are licensed as GNU GPL - the same license as Blender uses.
   - The nodegroups including the addon are licensed as GNU GPL - the same license as Blender uses.
    * You are free for any purpose.
    * You are free to distribute.
    * You can distribute changed versions.
    * What you create with This Addon is your sole property.
    * You are not allowed to change the license or introduce additional terms and conditions.

-## Files & Source Code
+  ### Files & Source Code
   - [init.py]() Contains the python code for the Addon.
 (Not made for readability, May get updated soon)
   - The [geonode_nodes.blend]() Contains All the Node-groups as Fake-User :shield: which is being appended by the Addon.
 Requested to not to edit any name, tams3d -    GeometryNodeTree  is the only supported Node-tree for the Addon as of the version, changes with updatation may bring `Traceball errors`
   - The [geonode_nodes.json]() Contains the actual work of the menus and submenus with names of the Node-groups.
-- All these files follow the same [Licence](2)
+  - All these files follow the same [Licence](https://github.com/Tams3d/T3D-GN-Presets/edit/Development/README.md#licence)

+### Bug Reports & Fixes
+  ## :ghost: Bug Reports
+  - Bug reports can be done with [Issues]()